benjaminion/upgrading-ethereum-book/src/book.md

 ### Capella <!-- /part4/history/capella -->

-Capella is the next planned upgrade to the beacon chain after Bellatrix.
+Capella is the next planned upgrade to the consensus layer after Bellatrix.
+It is scheduled to take place at 22:27:35 UTC on April the 12th, 2023.

-At the time of writing, the only feature to be included in the Capella upgrade is beacon chain withdrawals.
+The only feature included in the Capella upgrade is beacon chain withdrawals.
 Withdrawals will finally allow stakers to recover their stakes and rewards from the beacon chain into normal Ethereum addresses.

 Two withdrawal mechanisms are [planned](https://github.com/ethereum/consensus-specs/blob/dev/specs/capella/beacon-chain.md).